Fonts

 Adding Font Files

 Upload your custom font files to the /home/root/.local/share/fonts/ directory.
+You may need to create this if it doesn't already exist.

-You can use any SSH file transfer program to do this, I normally use the scp command line client.
+You can then use any SSH file transfer program to do this, I normally use the scp command line client.
 For example ...

 scp filename.ttf root@10.11.99.1:/home/root/.local/share/fonts/